 l.
 Voluntary Termination of Participant Direction.
 Describe how the State accommodates a participant who voluntarily terminates participant direction in order to receive services through an alternate service delivery method, including how the State assures continuity of services and participant health and welfare during the transition from participant direction:

 Waiver participants have the option to transition from participant direction to the provider- managed service delivery model at any time.
 This is accomplished by the participant completing the Voluntary Participant Termination Notice and sending it to the Services My Way Program Coordinator for processing.
 The Program Coordinator will then inform the participant’s support broker and waiver case manager of the participant’s decision.
 The waiver case manager will then guide the waiver participant through the transition process and be responsible for transitioning the waiver participant to the traditional model of service.
-The waiver case manager will ensure there is no break in service during the transition period, and secure all necessary supports for the waiver participant.
+The waiver case manager will ensure there is no break in service during the transition period and coordinate the approval by DHCF or its designee of the request to initiate agency-based personal care aide services.

 Appendix E: Participant Direction of Services E-1: Overview (12 of 13)